SaschaWillems/Vulkan/README.md

 ## Additional asset pack

 **Note:** Binary assets (textures, models) will no longer be added directly to the repository to keep it's size down, so newer examples will require the download of an [additional asset pack](data/README.md).

-## Precompiled binaries

-Precompiled binaries for Windows (x64), Linux (x64) and Android can be [found here](http://vulkan.gpuinfo.org/examples.php).
-Note that these may not always be up-to-date with the repository.

 # Examples